 Shearer also had a hand in developing a line of merchandise—dubbed BarOxyWear—for the Oxy bookstore, with fashion choices including "Barack Rocks" T-shirts, and a garment emblazoned with "1600 Campus Road to 1600 Pennsylvania Avenue" (with a photo of White House and Thorne Hall pillars to drive home the point).

 Another popular item, a diaper cover, was adorned with words playing on Obama's campaign message: "Change We Need," with a replica Obama autograph on the tush.
 Following a story on NPR's "Morning Edition" (by producer Ben Bergman '04) and a page- one feature in The Wall Street Journal, the bookstore received 25 orders the next day.
 Other presidential sundries include mugs, hats, keychains, and pens.

+Following Obama's election in 2008, local vendors drove finished t-shirts and sweatshirts to the bookstore to avoid shipping delays.
+Items were available within days.
 "We met with vendors before the election and chose graphics to put on merchandise in anticipation of Obama's win," says bookstore manager Donna Huebner.
 "They were ready to be produced the second it was announced he would be our next president."